-Q: Could tender breasts mean that I am pregnant?
+Q: Could tender breasts and sore and hard nipples mean that I am pregnant?

 - Progesterone changes after ovulation